JarryShaw/PyPCAPKit/docs/source/pep.rst

 established through :mod:`pcapkit.corekit.context`, which is the reusable part of the design rather than something to invent.

-Three things worth settling before anyone writes code, since they are policy rather than implementation:

-* **What a failure does.** ESP's answer — report, never raise — is the right precedent for a dissector, since a capture full of bad checksums is a normal thing to be handed and refusing to parse it makes the tool useless for exactly the case you most want it.
-Follow it rather than re-deciding it.
+All three of the policy questions this raised have been settled by the repo owner, and each lands on a precedent the library already has:

-* **Whether verification is opt-in.** Checksumming every packet costs real time on a large capture, and `Maybe Even Faster?`_ above is a standing concern, so this probably wants a flag rather than being unconditional.
+* **Verification is opt-in.** Checksumming every packet costs real time on a large capture, and `Maybe Even Faster?`_ above is a standing concern, so it is a flag rather than unconditional behaviour.
+* **A wrong checksum is a warning, not a hard failure, and the outcome is recorded on the protocol class.** The warning belongs in :class:`~pcapkit.utilities.warnings.ProtocolWarning`, and the recording has an exact precedent in :class:`~pcapkit.protocols.internet.esp.ESPStatus`: an enumeration of outcomes carried on the parsed result, so a caller can ask after the fact rather than having to have been capturing warnings at the time.
+That distinction matters — a warning is for the human watching, and the recorded status is for the program.
+Note ESP's enum also has a member for "the expected state for a capture taken without keys, and is **not** an error", which is the shape the offload case below wants.
+* **The IP pseudo-header gets a pseudo-protocol class.** Rather than giving a parsed protocol a back-reference to its parent, the pseudo-header becomes a first-class thing in its own right, defined once for the IP family and used by **both** the parsing and the constructing path.
+That is the better answer: a back-reference only helps verification, while a pseudo-header class is also what the construction side needs in order to *emit* a correct checksum, and the two paths then share one definition instead of agreeing by coincidence.

-* **Offload.** A capture taken on the sending host routinely contains checksums the NIC had not computed yet, so they are zero or garbage on the wire and "invalid" is the wrong word for them.
-Anything reporting a failure should be able to say "not computed" distinctly from "wrong", or it will cry wolf on the commonest capture there is.
+One case still wants a decision at implementation time, since it is about wording rather than design: **checksum offload**.
+A capture taken on the sending host routinely contains checksums the NIC had not computed yet, so the field is zero or garbage on the wire and "invalid" is the wrong word for it.
+Whatever status enumeration this grows should be able to say *not computed* distinctly from *wrong*, or it will cry wolf on the commonest capture there is — :class:`~pcapkit.protocols.internet.esp.ESPStatus`'s ``NO_SA`` member is the model for how to spell "expected, not an error".

 Sequenced for **wave 2 or 3**.
 The cryptographic half could be done sooner since ESP has already laid the groundwork, but the checksum half genuinely wants the